Jim-JMCD/syncBKUP/README.md

 A source file provides a list of directories to back up.
 The format requirements are
 * Any line that starts with *'#'* is ignored.
-* Any line that starts with *'.'* (full stop) terminates backup processing.
+* Any line that starts with *'.'* (full stop) terminates all backup processing.
 Any directories listed after that line will not be processed.
 * Blanks lines are permitted.
 * Leading spaces on line entries permitted.
 * Only lines that only contain a single valid non-empty directory will be processed, <ins>any additional material on a line will cause the line not to be processed</ins>.